What is Specialty Coffee?

 The value is not the price.
 The correct price is equal to the value, or the amount a consumer is willing to pay.

 The story of a coffee—who grew it, how it was processed, and where it came from—is central to how specialty coffee markets itself.
-These coffee origin stories help differentiate one bag from another and add meaning to every sip.
-That storytelling also fuels direct trade coffee models, where the buyer knows the producer, and microlot specialty coffee can carry a narrative beyond flavor.
+These coffee origin stories help differentiate one bag from another and add meaning to a label.
+That storytelling also fuels direct trade coffee models, where the buyer knows the producer, and each little plot of coffee can have its own narrative.

-But paradoxically, traceability becomes more and more costly as the sector moves toward smaller lot coffees.
+But paradoxically, traceability becomes more and more costly as the sector gets deeper into those narratives, histories, and terroir factors.
 There are simply too many lots and changes of custody to effectively manage and track.

 Coffee farmer inspecting coffee cherries.

-As global demand for specialty coffee rises, so too does the pressure on land.
+As global demand for specialty coffee rises, so too does the pressure on the land.
 When farmers commit to growing coffee, they exclude other uses—both economic and ecological.
-This creates what Karl Wienhold calls an opportunity cost: choosing coffee often means forgoing food crops, native species, or economic alternatives.
+This creates a classic opportunity cost: choosing coffee often means forgoing food crops, native species, or economic alternatives.

 Climate change adds another layer.
-As arabica struggles at traditional altitudes, the instinct is to move it upslope.
-But those new areas are often already biodiverse or even protected.
+As Arabica struggles at traditional altitudes, the instinct is to move it upslope.
+But those new areas are often already biodiverse or protected.
 Sustainable coffee farming isn’t just about inputs—it’s about where coffee is planted, and what is lost in the process.

 Why can’t coffee just move uphill?